 The nation’s phenomenal, sustained growth over the last 15-20 years may be ending.
 Q3 2019 GDP slowed to a six-year low of 4.5%.
 Growth is stuttering worldwide in the face of headwinds such as US-China trade disputes and oil price shocks as Middle East tensions rise; nonetheless, India’s projected 2020 GDP growth of 4.8% is its lowest in 11 years.1 Indeed, Indian CEOs are most concerned about growth prospects, perceiving this as a primary threat for 2020.2

-Whilst progressive business leaders understand that the CI journey cannot pause, the capex involved in technology decisions is subject to prioritisation, in turn linked to growth prospects.
+Whilst progressive business leaders understand that the CI journey cannot pause, the capex involved in technology decisions is subject to prioritization, in turn linked to growth prospects.
 With India’s GDP forecasts substantially lower, Industry 4.0 gearing in India will stall.
-Modernisation of plants, expansion of IT-OT in factories, automation plans: the 4.0 journey is likely to be more circuitous as three- to five-year pipelines may now change to five- to seven-year strategies.
+Modernization of plants, expansion of IT-OT in factories, automation plans: the 4.0 journey is likely to be more circuitous as three- to five-year pipelines may now change to five- to seven-year strategies.

 Unleashing business opportunities with structural reform

-India’s economy – and by implication the ability and prioritisation of business to gear for the future – is perhaps most problematically hindered by internal challenges.
+India’s economy – and by implication the ability and prioritization of business to gear for the future – is perhaps most problematically hindered by internal challenges.
 The nation has myriad, complex socio-economic and political issues, not least involving corruption, illiteracy and women’s empowerment.
 Addressing these will unleash enormous business opportunities.
 But government policy and regulatory frameworks remain unsupportive in certain key business ambits.

 Progress has occurred.
-The 2016 introduction of a general sales tax, and a demonetisation programme in 2017, although controversial and disruptive, were necessary steps to curb corruption, improve tax compliancy, and to streamline interstate commerce.
+The 2016 introduction of a general sales tax, and a demonetization program in 2017, although controversial and disruptive, were necessary steps to curb corruption, improve tax compliancy, and to streamline interstate commerce.
 Foreign direct investment (FDI) restrictions have recently been eased, garnering India FDI streams of $35 billion in each of the years 2016-2018, and a record $27.2 billion inflow in the first half of 2019.
 The National Manufacturing Policy of 2017, incorporating the Make in India initiative which positions the country as a leading manufacturing hub, reflects government’s acknowledgement of the need to expand manufacturing.
 It targets increasing the sector’s composition of the economy from 16% to 25% by 2025, thereby creating 100 million new jobs, mainly to underpin the MSME sector.

 The National Manufacturing Policy of 2017, incorporating the Make in India initiative which positions the country as a leading manufacturing hub, reflects government’s acknowledgement of the need to expand manufacturing.

 But wider policy reforms are needed.
 The economy is not as integrated within global trading systems as other developing nations.
-The government terminated over 50 bilateral trade deals in March 2018, hiked tariffs on 75 product categories mid-2019, and scuffled with the World Trade Organisation – measures contrary to the facilitation of trade and industry.
+The government terminated over 50 bilateral trade deals in March 2018, hiked tariffs on 75 product categories mid-2019, and scuffled with the World Trade Organization – measures contrary to the facilitation of trade and industry.
 Despite climbing creditably in the World Bank’s Ease of Doing Business Index ranking, its 63rd position confirms that doing business in India is not as straightforward as it should be.
-Labour laws are conservative, even restrictive in some states; the acquisition of commercial property is convoluted; contract enforcement is haphazard, requiring an average of almost 1 500 days for a commercial dispute to be legally resolved.
+Labor laws are conservative, even restrictive in some states; the acquisition of commercial property is convoluted; contract enforcement is haphazard, requiring an average of almost 1,500 days for a commercial dispute to be legally resolved.

 Government’s ability to intervene is hamstrung by a large existing budget deficit, partly attributable to a spending focus on social priorities – as well as popular political issues.
 India’s Reserve Bank has implemented a series of rate cuts, but even with interest rates at nine-year lows, business credit flows have dropped alarmingly, declining nearly 90% in Q3 2019 versus 2018.